croct-tech/plug-js/README.md

     <img src="https://user-images.githubusercontent.com/943036/99390593-a8242780-28b7-11eb-8966-761aea2b3b3d.gif" alt="Connecting" title="Connecting" width="600" />
 </p>

+> 💡️ **Hint**
 > You will typically use an API key to connect to your development, staging, or production environments in real cases,
 > but you can also use a local URL, such as `https://localhost/myapp`.

 Now, try evaluating the expression below: